 I have very fond memories growing up and going to the old Frederick & Nelsons (in Seattle) for those shiny green hexagon boxes filled with divine little minty truffles.
 I think I may be really dating myself now as that store has been closed for AGES!!

-Truffles are ridiculously simple to make.
-The only time consuming part is in how you choose to finish them off…hand dipping chocolates is messy and time consuming: AND if I haven’t told you yet…I am a LAZY cook!!
-I don’t always like taking the time to hand dip things and make them look perfect, I lack the patience!
+Vegan truffles are ridiculously simple to make.
+The only time consuming part is in how you choose to finish them off…hand dipping chocolates is messy and time consuming.

 With such simple ingredients, it is important to pick a good tasting, higher quality chocolate.
 Don’t get cheap, low quality ingredients here: they are essential to the end taste.